tachRoutine/juris/README.md

 **JavaScript Unified Reactive Interface Solution**

+The First and Only Non-blocking Reactive Platform, Architecturally Optimized for Next Generation Cutting-Edge Cross-Platform Application.
 Transforms web development through its comprehensive object-first architecture that makes reactivity an intentional choice rather than an automatic behavior.
-By expressing interfaces as pure JavaScript objects where functions explicitly define reactivity, Juris delivers a complete solution for applications that are universally deployable, precisely controlled, and designed from the ground up for seamless AI collaboration—all while maintaining the simplicity and debuggability of native JavaScript patterns.
+By expressing interfaces as pure JavaScript objects where functions explicitly define reactivity, Juris delivers a complete solution for applications that are universally deployable, precisely controlled, and designed from the ground up for seamless async/sync data handling AI collaboration—all while maintaining the simplicity and debuggability of native JavaScript patterns without the complexity of build-steps.

 ## Features

 - **Object-First Architecture**: Express interfaces as pure JavaScript objects
 - **Temporal Independence**: Component and State Independence
+- **True Progressive Enhancement**: Enhance HTMLs without replacing them
 - **Intentional Reactivity**: Functions explicitly define reactive behavior
 - **Universal Deployment**: Works across all JavaScript environments
+- **Enhanced Web Components**: Penetrates Web Component Shadow DOM with fine-grained reactivity
 - **AI Collaboration Ready**: Designed for seamless AI integration
 - **Native JavaScript Patterns**: Maintains simplicity and debuggability
 - **Precise Control**: Fine-grained control over reactive behaviors
-- **Automatic Async Support**: Built-in support for asynchronous operations all over the place
+- **Automatic Async Support**: Built-in support for asynchronous operations all over the place with customizable placeholders
 - **Progressive Enhancement done Right**: Progressively enhance your applications with reactive features without editing your HTML
+- **SVG Support** Reactive SVG
+- **Async Loading Indicator**
 - **Template Compilation**: Compiles your template at runtime to pure functional component
-- **TypeSafe**: IntelliSence and auto-suggestion that covers HTML and CSS Semantics and
+- **TypeSafe**: IntelliSence and auto-suggestion that covers HTML and CSS Semantics and Components

 ## Installation